gioUbbiali/The-List-of-Sustainability-Ontologies/README.md

 ## Description

-This repository maintains the List of Sustainability Ontologies.

-The List of Sustainability Ontologies documents the ontologies and terms explored during the review assessment performed in ………… (Annex 1 of this publication).
+This repository maintains the List of Sustainability Ontologies.The List of Sustainability Ontologies documents the ontologies and terms explored during the review assessment performed in ………… (Annex 1 of this publication).

 The List of Sustainability ontologies is a starting basis for developing a catalog of ontological resources addressing sustainability and sustainable development.